Level of scientific evidence needed to make an informed health decision among researchers, healthcare workers and consumers: a cross-sectional study

 Objectives: To assess what level of evidence is needed for different stakeholders in the healthcare system to make treatment effectiveness decisions.

 Methods: A quantitative cross-sectional study was conducted from November 2021 to February 2022 using an online survey.
 The participants were researchers, healthcare workers and consumers from Croatia.
 The survey had six scenarios about the same medical treatment presented within different study designs and in random order.
-Participants were asked to assess if the descriptions presented a sufficient level of evidence to conclude that the treatment was effective.
+Participants were asked to assess whether the descriptions presented a sufficient level of evidence to conclude that the treatment was effective.

 Results: A total of 584 participants were eligible for inclusion (97 researchers, 201 healthcare workers and 286 consumers).
 Participants were mainly women (N=434 (74%), median age 43.5, interquartile range 33-52).
 For researchers, as the number of participants and degree of variable control in the study design increased, the perceived level of sufficient evidence also increased significantly.
 Among consumers, no significant differences were observed in scores between cross-sectional study, cohort study, randomised controlled trial and systematic review.
 Healthcare workers’ assessments were significantly lower for case studies and case series compared to other study designs (Figure 1).